Brettbian/ADA/README.md

 **"Try it out" Link:** https://discord.gg/D4QHrrMTh9
 - Speack is "requests" channel.
 Just simply speak, no more **"@"** or **"/"** command.
 - Get the result in "result" channel.

+**"How to use blueprint.json"**
+- Download JSON file.
+- Open Make.com.
+- Create a "new scenario"
+- Import your download JSON.

 **Version: 1.0**
 **Last Updated: February 23, 2025**